Aggregated search results page

 Clicking either the quick view and full profile options will use a credit with your job board.
 For full details regarding what actions taken here will use your board(s) credits, see this article.

 Just as with Local Search, you can obtain a quick view of the candidate's profile by clicking the drop down arrow to the left of their name.
-Depending on the board, this may reveal the candidate details page in the same format as the board itself.

 To view their full profile, simply click on the candidate's name: